 Amit Peled, cello

-This year’s Harmony from Discord concert features a moving piece inspired by the courageous and inspirational life of Holocaust survivor Curt Lowens, who helped save ~150 Jewish children as part of the Dutch Resistance.
+This year’s Harmony from Discord concert features a moving piece by composer Sharon Farber inspired by the courageous and inspirational life of Holocaust survivor Curt Lowens, who helped save ~150 Jewish children as part of the Dutch Resistance.
 Joining us is soloist Amit Peled, who often surprises audiences with the ways he breaks down barriers between performers and the public, making classical music more accessible to wider audiences.
 We close with one of Beethoven’s most iconic works, Eroica or Heroic.

 Choral music returns to our annual holiday celebration!